tenzingnima2020/data-pipeline-assignment/analysis_preview.md

 ## 1. Statistical Question
 Is the mean daily BTC return different from 0?
 Do BTC returns differ on Fear days vs Greed days?
+Is the proportion of positive-return days higher on Greed days?

 ## 2. Outcome Variable
 `btc_daily_return` — the percentage change in BTC closing price day over day.